 - Methods: Methods should be described in sufficient detail to allow others to reproduce the results.
 The inclusion and exclusion criteria for participant selection and statistical methods should be stated clearly.
-Ethical aspect should be declared in this sections.
+The ethical aspect should be declared in this section.
 In this section, please write informed consent which has been obtained (if applicable).
 Patients have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 In this section, when reporting experiments on human subjects, authors should indicate whether the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.
 If doubt exists whether the research was conducted in accordance with the Helsinki Declaration, the authors must explain the rationale for their approach, and demonstrate that the institutional review body explicitly approved the doubtful aspects of the study.
 When reporting experiments on animals, authors should be asked to indicate whether the institutional and national guide for the care and use of laboratory animals was followed.

 - Conclusions: Conclusions linked to the objectives of the study.

-- Acknowledgements: It should acknowledge any research assistants or others not included in authorship who provided help during the research (e.g., carrying out the literature review; producing, computerizing and analyzing the data; or providing language help, writing assistance or proof-reading the article, etc.).
+- Acknowledgements: It should acknowledge any research assistants or others who are not included in authorship but provided help during the research (e.g., carrying out the literature review; producing, computerizing and analyzing the data; or providing language help, writing assistance or proof-reading the article, etc.).
 Lastly, it should acknowledge the help of all individuals not included in authorship who have made a significant contribution to improving the paper (e.g. by offering comments or suggestions).

 - Funding: In this section please write your financial relationships with entities (government agency, foundation, commercial sponsor, academic institution, etc) that could be perceived to influence, or that give the appearance of potentially influencing, what you wrote in the manuscript.
-Report all sources of revenue paid (or promised to be paid) directly to you or your institution on your behalf over the 36 months prior to submission of manuscript.
-If there are no funding, you may write: The study was not funded by any source of grants.
+Report all sources of revenue paid (or promised to be paid) directly to you or your institution on your behalf over the 36 months prior to submission of the manuscript.
+If there is no funding, you may write: The study was not funded by any source of grants.

-- Conflict of Interest: In this section please write conflict of interest statement.
+- Conflict of Interest: In this section please write a conflict of interest statement.
 Conflict of interest exists when an author/the author's institution has financial or personal relationships that inappropriately influence (bias) his or her actions (financial relationships, dual commitments, competing interests, or competing loyalties).
 The potential for conflict of interest can exist whether or not an individual believes that the relationship affects his or her scientific judgment.
-If there are no conflict of interest, you may write: The author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.
+If there is no conflict of interest, you may write: The author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.

 - Articles: Guastaldi R, Reis A, Figueras A, Secoli S. Prevalence of potential drug-drug interactions in bone marrow transplant patients.
 Int J Clin Pharm.
 2011;33(6):1002–9.